reportportal/docs/src/md/src/Analysis/AutoAnalysisOfLaunches.md

 1. Navigate to the "Launches" page.

-2. Select "Analysis" option from the context menu next to the selected launch name.
+2. Select the "Analysis" option from the context menu next to the selected launch name.

-3. Launch with an active analyzing process will be marked the "Analysis" label.
+3. Any launches with an active analyzing process will be marked with the "Analysis" label.

 [ ![Image](Images/userGuide/analyzeLaunches/manual_analiz.png) ](https://youtu.be/qXbTx4So0N4)